In his explanation of the theory of loyalty in Exit, Voice, and Loyalty, Albert Hirschman asserts that

 “What I have said I know to be true; but seeing you are to go forward, I will go with you, will help all I can, will work with you, will rest with you, and if necessary, will die with you.
 May God in his mercy bless and preserve us.”

-Sappy though it may be, I think that it finally comes down to love — the sort of loyalty that motivates us not just to articulate criticism kindly, in ways that consider the needs and capabilities of those to whom we are speaking, but to be willing to die with the Saints because we love them beyond all differences of opinion, indeed, beyond all reason.
-In a community that aims not merely at tolerance or acceptance, but at the transformation and redemption of its members, criticism must proceed from unshakeable love and a commitment to the sort of radical submission of the will that Christianity demands.
+Sappy though it may be, I think that it finally comes down to love — the sort of loyalty that motivates us not just to articulate criticism kindly, in ways that consider the needs and capabilities of those to whom we are speaking, but to be willing to work and die with the Saints because we love them beyond all differences of opinion, indeed, beyond all reason.
+In a community that aims not merely at tolerance or acceptance, but at the transformation and redemption of its members, criticism must be rooted in unshakeable love and a commitment to the radical submission of the will that Christianity demands.

 In some ways, especially immediate, practical ones, this is profoundly unsatisfying—Savage’s counsel, after all, went unheeded and robustly mistaken authority triumphed over knowledge.
 We can multiply examples of silly policies and worse—-of lives wrecked by uninformed or uninspired counsel from authorities.
 I have some experience with these consequences; this is not a blithe dismissal or glib theoretical conclusion.
 I have longed for a way to communicate my own grief and others’ in a way that would be heard and make a difference, result in changed minds, or hearts, or, especially, policies (in some amount of time measured in units smaller than epochs).